- How is small cell lung cancer treated?

 If no preventive measures are taken, about half of people with SCLC will have cancer spread (metastasis) to their brain.
 If your cancer has responded well to initial treatment, you may be given radiation therapy to the head (prophylactic cranial irradiation, or PCI) to try to prevent spread to the brain.
 The radiation is usually given in lower doses than than what is used if the cancer had already spread to brain, but some patients given PCI may still have side effects, such as those described in the “Radiation therapy” section.

-Most people treated with chemotherapy (with or without radiation) for their limited stage SCLC will have their tumors shrink significantly.
-In about half of these people, the cancer will shrink to the point where it can no longer be seen on imaging tests.
+Most people treated with chemo (with or without radiation) for their limited stage SCLC will have their tumors shrink significantly.
+In many, the cancer will shrink to the point where it can no longer be seen on imaging tests.
 Unfortunately, for most people, the cancer will return at some point.

-Clinical trials of new chemotherapy drugs and combinations, as well as other new treatments, are being done to improve on current treatment results.
+Clinical trials of new chemo drugs and combinations, as well as other new treatments, are being done to improve on current treatment results.
 Because these cancers are hard to cure, a clinical trial may be a good option for some people.
 If you think you might be interested in taking part in a clinical trial, talk to your doctor.

 Extensive stage SCLC

-If you have extensive SCLC and are in fairly good health, chemotherapy can often treat your symptoms and also help you live longer.
+If you have extensive SCLC and are in fairly good health, chemotherapy (chemo) can often treat your symptoms and also help you live longer.
 The most commonly used combination is etoposide plus either cisplatin or carboplatin.
 Most people will have their cancer shrink significantly with chemo, and in some the cancer may no longer be seen on imaging tests.
 Unfortunately, the cancer will still return at some point in almost all people with extensive stage SCLC.